cimt-ag/data_vault_pipelinedescription/documentation/Installation_and_usage_of_the_reference_implementation.md

 The generator **does not check overall model consistency** and might deliver "garbage" if different DVPI's declare different structures for the same target.
-It is highly recommended, to check the consitency between of all DVPI files first with the "dvpd_crosscheck" script.
+It is highly recommended, to check the consistency between of all DVPI files first with the "dvpd_crosscheck" script.

 options: